 The way in which the GCSE subjects are grouped on the previous page, together with the compulsory subjects, has the strong advantage of ensuring that your own personal timetable is balanced - i.e. it ensures that you will study a wide range of subjects.
 This means that, later on, you will have a good choice of 'A' levels, university courses and careers.
-(We do not offer Physical Education at A-level.)

 For admission to many university courses, good A-level grades in any subjects are suitable.
-However there are some university courses that require particular subjects at A Level so you will need to have studied those at GCSE to be able to go on to study them at A Level.
-Therefore it is really important that you do your own research.
+However, there are some university courses that require particular subjects at A Level so you will need to have studied those at GCSE to be able to go on to study them at A Level.
+Therefore, it is really important that you do your own research.

 There is also lots of relevant information on the 'Useful Careers Websites' section on our School Website.
+If you are interested in finding out more about where the likely growth areas are for future job opportunities in Northern Ireland, please visit the section of our Careers page called 'Labour Market Information'.

-If you have any questions about careers, please speak to Mrs Hearst, Mrs Quinn or any members of the Careers Department as soon as possible.
+If you have any questions about careers, please speak to Miss Griffith, Mr Anderson or any members of the Careers Department as soon as possible.

-Useful Career Websites:
+Useful Careers Websites: